rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 1. **Filter & search** – Narrow the table by dimension and/or keyword to locate existing canonical values quickly.
 2. **Create & edit** – Launch the editor modal to add brand-new entries or update labels, dimensions, descriptions, and any dimension-specific attributes.
-3. **Bulk import** – Upload CSV/TSV/Excel files or paste tabular rows and let the importer detect headers, attributes, and dimensions automatically.
+3. **Bulk import** – Upload CSV/TSV/Excel files or paste tabular rows, review the automatic column suggestions, and map headers to canonical fields before committing the import.
 4. **Attributes** – Capture the extra fields defined for the active dimension (for example, codes or international identifiers) alongside each canonical value.
 5. **Export** – Download the filtered table to CSV for auditing or offline collaboration.
 The export includes attribute columns